flame-engine/flame/doc/components.md

 # Components

+## PositionComponent

 This class represent a single object on the screen, being a floating rectangle or a rotating sprite.

-The base abstract class has the common expected methods update and render to be implemented.

-The intermediate inheritance `PositionComponent` adds `position`, `size` and `angle` to your Components, as well as some useful methods like distance and angleBetween.
+A `PositionComponent` has a `position`, `size` and `angle`, as well as some useful methods like `distance` and `angleBetween`.

+In the event that you want to change the direction of your components rendering, you can also use `renderFlipX` and `renderFlipY` to flip anything drawn to canvas during `render(Canvas canvas)`.
+This is available on all `PositionComponent` objects, and is especially useful on `SpriteComponent` and `AnimationComponent`.
+For example set `component.renderFlipX = true` to reverse the horizontal rendering.

+## SpriteComponent
-The most commonly used implementation, `SpriteComponent`, can be created with a `Sprite`:
+The most commonly used implementation of `PositionComponent` is `SpriteComponent`, and it can be created with a `Sprite`:

 ```dart
     import 'package:flame/components/component.dart';